 * Bill Gates.

 Female engineers become irresistible at the age of consent and remain that way until about thirty minutes after their clinical death.
 Longer if it's a warm day.
-HONESTY

 Engineers are always honest in matters of technology and human relationships.
 That's why it's a good idea to keep engineers away from customers, romantic interests, and other people who can't handle the truth.